carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 * **Move and control** our game character
 * **Add interactions** to our locations, both via **hotspots** and actual **props**
 * Collect and get rid of stuff in **the inventory**
-* We can create interesting, dynamic **dialogs**
+* We can create interesting, dynamic **dialogues**

 These are the basics of every adventure game and an inch of what Popochiu can do for you.
-We hope that this appetizer was enough to understand if Popochiu is the game engine that you need for your project, and you are enticed to learn more!
+We hope that this appetizer was enough to understand if Popochiu is the game engine that you need for your project, and that you are enticed to learn more!

 ## Homeworks

-If you want to tinker with this first game a bit, get your hands dirty and learn by doing, here is a list of assignments you can try to solve by yourself, with some hint in case you get lost.
+If you want to tinker with this first game a bit, get your hands dirty and learn by doing, here is a list of assignments you can try to solve by yourself, with some hints in case you get lost.

 ### Add a prop and an inventory item

-Add a cabinet with a drawer to the scene and a key as inventory item.
+Add a cabinet with a drawer to the scene and a key as an inventory item.
 When the character interacts with the cabinet, it says something about having found a key in the drawer and the key is added to the inventory

 !!! tip "Hint"
     Find the sprites for [the key](https://github.com/carenalgas/popochiu_2-sample_project/blob/801bdbb5cdc9139e05e496e7a703f5f4e37bc861/game/inventory_items/key/key.png) and [the cabinet](https://github.com/carenalgas/popochiu_2-sample_project/blob/801bdbb5cdc9139e05e496e7a703f5f4e37bc861/game/rooms/house/props/drawer/house_drawer.png) in the example project GitHub repository.